clong/DetectionLab/Proxmox/README.md

 # Steps

 1. **(5 Minutes)** Edit the variables in DetectionLab/Proxmox/Packer/variables.json to match your Proxmox configuration.
-The esxi_network_with_dhcp_and_internet variable refers to any ESXi network that will be able to provide DHCP and internet access to the VM while it’s being built in Packer.
-This is usually VM Network.
+The esxi_network_with_dhcp_and_internet variable refers to any Proxmox network that will be able to provide DHCP and internet access to the VM while it’s being built in Packer.
+The provisioning_machine_ip variable refers to the IP address of your provisioning host.
+2. **(45 Minutes)** From the DetectionLab/Proxmox/Packer directory, run:
+- PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json windows_10_proxmox.json
+- PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json windows_2016_proxmox.json
+- PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json ubuntu2004_proxmox.json

+These commands can be run in parallel from three separate terminal sessions.